-In June 2005 the EITF reached a consensus on EITF 05-6, "Determining the amortization period for leasehold improvements".
-The issue is how to determine the amortization period for leasehold improvements acquired subsequent to inception of lease, including leasehold improvement acquired in a business combination.
+In June 2005 the EITF reached a consensus on EITF 05-6, Determining the amortization period for leasehold improvements.
+The issue is how to determine the amortization period for leasehold improvements acquired subsequent to inception of lease, including leasehold improvements acquired in a business combination.
 For both cases the Task Force reached the consensus that the leasehold improvements acquired should be amortized over the shorter of the useful life of the assets and the hypothetical lease term.
 This consensus does not apply to pre-existing improvements and it is effective for reporting periods beginning after June 29, 2005.
-The Company does not believe that the adoption of EITF 05-6 will have a significant impact on the consolidated financial statements.
+The adoption of EITF 05-6 did not have an impact on the Company's consolidated financial statements.